 The Policy Development and Legislative Review Department develops, publishes, and manages HR policies and procedures to promote understanding of statutory and agency requirements, and to ease their implementation.
+This department reviewed 209 bills during the 85th Legislature.

-Program Compliance and Support Operations monitors agency operations to ensure compliance with HR policies and procedures, performs Operational Reviews, and acquires supplies for HR headquarters and regional offices.
+Program Compliance and Support Operations monitors agency operations to ensure compliance with HR policies and procedures, performs Operational Reviews, monitors and implements budgetary and fiscal functions, to include contracts, purchasing, fixed assets, and travel, and monitors the inventory and obtains supplies for HR headquarters and regional offices.

 Regional Human Resources Coordination provides technical oversight, supervision and coordination of all HR functions in seven HR regions across the state.

-Special Projects designs, develops and maintains the HR division's Web pages.
+Special Projects designs, develops, and maintains the HR division's web pages.
 This department responds to Open Records requests and helps prepare reports, publications and presentations.